 Welcome to Human Learning Architecture Inc (HLA Inc)

 “Architecture” can be defined as the “complex or carefully designed structure of something”.
 In the case of HLA Inc., the “something” is carefully designed human learning experiences with the objectives of:

 I am Dorothy Lowrie, the CEO of HLA Inc.

 As a member of the Third Age generation and a lifelong learner myself, my business focus is on empowering other members of my generation through learning opportunities.

 My lifelong learning includes knowledge gained through 35 years working for an international IT corporation as well as numerous academic pursuits including a Degree in Business Administration (completed at age 48) and a Masters in Adult Education (completed at age 56).

-The programs and courses I develop focus on Third Age learners and in some cases offer inter-generational learning opportunities.
+The programs and courses are for Third Age learners and in some cases offer inter-generational learning opportunities.